Avena Sativa Benefits

 In women it is a tonic to the nervous system, making it good for recovering from exhaustion.
 Tradition holds it increases vaginal stimulation and advances the physical and emotional desires for sex.
 This effect is thought to be due to Avena Sativa’s ability to encourage blood circulation, a contributing factor to boosting sexual desire.
 Some traditions hold this herb in great regard for the relief of menstrual cramps and bloating.

 Oat straw can help to fight inflammation – one of the primary causes of heart disease.
-They contain molecules called “avenanthramides” which help to reduce levels of inflammatory cytokines.
+It contains molecules called “avenanthramides” which help to reduce levels of inflammatory cytokines.
 When levels of cytokines are high, this can increase the risk diabetes and heart disease.

 According to a Canadian study published in the “European Journal of Clinical Nutrition”, Avena Sativa helps to lower LDL cholesterol, due to the main components of the oat’s soluble fibre – beta glucan.
 This in turn can help to lower the risk of heart threatening blood clots whilst keeping the arteries flexible too.